-grammes, the Cheetah Conservation Fund has recentlybetter equipped to deal with some of the specific issuesheld a very useful workshop on the management of livestock predation.
-SCF's Abdoulaye Harouna (right) was a participant and is now farfaced by the herders of Termit from jackals, whilst sparing species like the fennec and pale foxes from unnecessary harm and persecution.
+Livestock predation is often a major problem for herders and usually ends up with target and non-target species destroyed and persecuted, often without justification.
+As part of its training programmes, the Cheetah Conservation Fund has recently held a very useful workshop on the management of livestock predation.
+SCF's Abdoulaye Harouna (right) was a participant and is now far better equipped to deal with some of the specific issues faced by the herders of Termit from jackals, whilst sparing species like the fennec and pale foxes from unnecessary harm and persecution.